kammar20/Product-Project-7/README.md

 Hello,

 I'm `Ammar Azam Khan`.
 This is the 7th assignment in my `Full Stack Javascript Bootcamp`, where I developed this website.
-This website is not responsive.
+This website is responsive.

 The Home page contains: